AWS NAT Gateway Is Draining Your Budget — Here Are the Cheaper Alternatives

 The path through this isn’t complicated once you see it laid out.

-1. Create Gateway VPC Endpoints for S3 and DynamoDB immediately.
+- Create Gateway VPC Endpoints for S3 and DynamoDB immediately.
 Zero cost, guaranteed savings, no downside.
-This should be the first thing you do in any VPC that has private subnets.
+First thing you should do in any VPC with private subnets — at least if you’re touching S3 or DynamoDB at all, which almost everyone is.

-2. Pull your NAT Gateway data processing costs from Cost Explorer.
-Identify which AWS services are generating the most traffic through NAT.
-If ECR or CloudWatch Logs dominate, model whether Interface VPC Endpoints break even at your volumes.
+- Pull NAT Gateway data processing costs from Cost Explorer.
+Identify which AWS services are generating the most traffic.
+If ECR or CloudWatch Logs dominate, model whether Interface VPC Endpoints break even at your actual volumes before you create them.

-3. Audit your non-production environments.
-Any environment where high availability isn’t truly required is a candidate for switching to a t4g.nano NAT Instance.
-The savings compound across multiple environments.
+- Audit your non-production environments.
+Any environment where high availability isn’t truly required is a candidate for a t4g.nano NAT Instance.
+The savings compound fast across multiple environments.

-4. Consider whether some workloads need to reach the public internet at all.
-Lambda functions that only talk to S3, DynamoDB, and SQS through VPC endpoints don’t need a NAT Gateway in their VPC configuration.
+- Consider whether some workloads need public internet access at all.
+Lambda functions that only talk to S3, DynamoDB, and SQS through VPC endpoints don’t need a NAT Gateway in their VPC configuration — removing it entirely might be the right call.

-The mistake I made early on was treating the AWS architecture as a given — one NAT Gateway per AZ, always, everywhere.
-That’s a reasonable production default in a mature system.
-It’s an expensive default to copy-paste into every environment without thinking.
+The mistake I made early on was treating AWS architecture as a given — one NAT Gateway per AZ, always, everywhere.
+Reasonable production default in a mature system.
+Expensive default to copy-paste into every environment without thinking.
 Spending thirty minutes on this analysis has saved teams I’ve worked with anywhere from $100 to $600 a month.
-That’s real money, especially before a Series A.
+Don’t make my mistake — check the bill before it checks you.

 Leave a Reply